Scout24/snakepit/README.md

 It is available from PyPi: https://pypi.python.org/pypi/snakepit

-To install:
+To install, do:

 ```
-pip install snakepit
+$ pip install snakepit
 ```

 ## Development